Nights-Software/ns-docs/resources/nightShifts.md

 We assume you have oxmysql installed, this is a dependency for NS - MDT to work.

 If you do not have oxmysql as your primary API for using a database.
-Find the download here: [Download oxmysql](https://github.com/overextended/oxmysql/releases/latest/download/oxmysql.zip) &  [Install oxmysql](https://overextended.github.io/docs/oxmysql/#installation).
+Find the download here: [Download Oxmysql](https://github.com/overextended/oxmysql/releases/latest/download/oxmysql.zip) &  [Install Oxmysql](https://overextended.github.io/docs/oxmysql/#installation).

-If you have questions about oxmysql, head over to their documentation page: [oxmysql Documentation](https://overextended.github.io/docs/oxmysql/)
+If you have questions about oxmysql, head over to their documentation page: [Oxmysql documentation](https://overextended.github.io/docs/oxmysql/)

 1. Place 'oxmysql' into your resources folder.